 *Access has now been extended until 31st July 2023*

 I’m very pleased to let you know that University of Edinburgh Library has set up a new subscription with ProQuest that gives you access to almost all available ProQuest digital primary source databases until 31st December 2021.

 ProQuest Access 350 allows you to explore 600 years of world history online and will help enrich learning, teaching and research at the University across a range of subject areas and topics including History, the Arts, Literature and Social Sciences.

 Thanks to a request from a PhD student in HCA the Library currently has extended trial access to State Papers Online: Eighteenth Century, 1714-1782 Parts I-IV from Gale.
 This covers the final section of the State Papers series from the National Archives in the UK before the series was closed and replaced by the Home Office and Foreign Office series in 1782.

-You can access this resource via the E-resources trials page.
-Access is available both on and off-campus.
+You can access State Papers Online: Eighteenth Century via the E-resources trials page.

 Trial access ends 30th June 2020.

-You can access the database via the E-resources trials page.
+You can access all of these trial databases via the E-resources trials page.